aws-lite/aws-lite/readme.md

 #### `request()`

-The `request()` lifecycle hook is an optional async function that enables that enables mutation of inputs to the final service API request.
+The `request()` lifecycle hook is an optional async function that enables mutation of inputs to the final service API request.

 `request()` is executed with two positional arguments: